newst4rt/Lyrify/README.md

 python3 main.py --mode dbus <name>
 ```

 This feature is experimental and may not work with all players.
-It mostly depends on how accurately the data is transmitted to D-Bus.
+It mostly depends on how accurately the data are transmitted to D-Bus.

 ### Start ~ Print Modes